-The requirement for practise by dental hygienists, dental therapists and oral health therapists within a structured professional relationship adds confusion: all dental practitioners should seek advice and refer patients when their needs are beyond their expertise and scope of practice. i.e. no practitioner should practise in isolation.
+The requirement for practise by dental hygienists, dental therapists and oral health therapists within a structured professional relationship adds confusion: all dental practitioners should seek advice and refer patients when the patient's needs are beyond the practitioner's expertise and scope of practice. i.e. no practitioner should practise in isolation.
 Dental hygienists, dental therapists and oral health therapists have always practised in a consultative and referral relationship with dentists, dental specialists and other health practitioners and their education prepares them for practise within this context.
-There is over 50 years of evidence to show that this has been done safely and responsibly by these dental practitioners.
-There is no evidence to impose inconsistent regulation on these dental practitioners within the standard.
-These clauses are additional regulation which adds no additional benefit to the public safety.
+There is over 50 years of evidence to show that this has been done safely and responsibly by these practitioners.
+There is no evidence to impose inconsistent regulation on these practitioners